TABLE OF CONTENTS

 How can I transfer an FFL in Hawaii?

 You cannot transfer an FFL.
 All individuals who want to take part in the firearms industry must apply for their own FFL.
-Check the full list of NFA items here.
+Check the full list of NFA items on the ATF website.

 How much does an FFL transfer cost in Hawaii?